 Prana, Tejas and Ojas

 Ojas is part of a triad of subtle energies as Prana, Tejas and Ojas.
-Tejas, our inner vital warmth and radiance, arises out of Ojas as its fuel, like that of a ghee lamp.
+Tejas, our inner vital warmth and radiance, arises out of Ojas as its fuel, like that of the fire from ghee, in a ghee lamp.
 Ojas is the fuel for our higher Agnis, the powers of Tejas and Tapas in Yoga, including the Yogagni.

 Good Prana, the higher Vata component, is necessary to activate Ojas, which as a watery factor requires to be circulated properly.
 Similarly, good Ojas is necessary to sustain Prana, as Ojas can hold a deeper level of vital force, our second wind as it were.
 Ojas supporting the lungs and heart helps us with deeper pranayama practices and kumbhaka.
 Without proper Ojas to hold it, strong pranayama practices can disturb the nervous system.
 Ojas sustains all deeper meditation practices as it upholds both the physical and subtle body.